The government is working to combat problematic alcohol use in our society.

 Only drinks and articles associated with drinks may be sold in liquor stores.
 Letting customers taste is permitted under certain conditions.
 A municipality can determine that organizing paid tastings and courses is permitted after regular shopping hours.

-Bartenders and liquor store retailers may not allow the presence of intoxicated persons and may not themselves be drunk or intoxicated during work.
+Bartenders and liquor store supervisors may not allow the presence of intoxicated persons and may not themselves be drunk or intoxicated during work.

 The mayor, as the competent authority, can grant exemptions from the licensing requirement, so that during 'special occasions of a very temporary nature' or events (maximum 12 days) mildly-alcohol drinks can be served for direct consumption without a license.